Community Storyteller · Impact Advisor

 Based in Orlando, FL with my wife Marie and our three children: Imani, Aniyah, and Nehemiah.

-See the 100-year vision"Family is the first neighborhood I was ever asked to lead well."
+See the 100-year vision"Family is the first neighborhood I was ever asked to lead and love well."

 Mission